edwardoughton/pytal/README.md

 The pytal approach
 ==================

-The aim is to be able to assess representative countries using a spatially-explicit modeling approach, and then scale the results globally.
-Using metrics which represent the costs of 4G and 5G deployment, a k-means clustering method groups low- and middle-income countries.
+The aim is to be able to assess representative countries using a spatially-explicit modeling codebase, and then use these estimates to scale the results globally.
+Using metrics which represent the costs of 4G and 5G deployment, a k-means clustering method groups low- and middle-income countries into similar clusters based on GDP per capita, population density and existing 4G roll-out.

 ## Global country clustering